-17. Program Memory Lock Bits
+19. Program Memory Lock Bits

-The AT89S52 has three lock bits that can be left unprogrammed (U) or can be programmed (P) to obtain the additional features listed in Table 17-1.
+The AT89C55WD has three lock bits that can be left unprogrammed (U) or can be programmed (P) to obtain the additional features listed in the following table.

-Table 17-1.
+Table 19-1.
 Lock Bit Protection Modes

-Program Lock Bits LB1 LB2 LB3 Protection Type 1 U U U No program lock features 2 Р U U MOVC instructions executed from external program memory are disabled from fetching code bytes from internal memory, \overline{EA} is sampled and latched on reset, and further programming of the Flash memory is disabled 3 Р Р U Same as mode 2, but verify is also disabled 4 Р Р Р Same as mode 3, but external execution is also disabled
+Pi Program Lock Bits LB1 LB2 LB3 Protection Type 1 U U U No program lock features.
+2 Р U U MOVC instructions executed from external program memory are disabled from fetching code bytes from internal memory, $\overline{\sf EA}$ is sampled and latched on reset, and further programming of the Flash memory is disabled.
+3 Р Р U Same as mode 2, but verify is also disabled.
+4 Р Р Р Same as mode 3, but external execution is also disabled.